Anthony Albanese has officially announced the date of the 2025 federal election as May 3.

 What Date Is The Next Federal Election?

-While no exact date is locked in at the time of writing, we do know that under constitutional rule the nation must head to the polls by May 17, 2025.
+Under constitutional rule, the nation must head to the polls by May 17, 2025.

 This is due to the three year cycle of our parliamentary system and its necessary checks and balances.